SnakeOilXY/SnakeOil-XY/README.md

 The first release ETA is scheduled on the end of August 2021.

-Any suggestions, feature requests, questions are welcome, feel free to contact me via [Twitter](https://twitter.com/ChipMaple) or [Join discord group](https://discord.gg/WZVP2HuAag)
+Any suggestions, feature requests, questions are welcomed, feel free to contact me via [Twitter](https://twitter.com/ChipMaple) or [Join discord group](https://discord.gg/WZVP2HuAag)

 ![Banner](./Doc/img/banner.png)